Trịnh lords: Trịnh foreign relations

-In 1620, the French Jesuit scholar Alexandre de Rhodes arrived in Trịnh-controlled Vietnam.
-He arrived at a mission which had been established at the court in Hanoi around 1615.
-The priest was a significant person regarding relations between Europe and Vietnam.
+In 1620, French Jesuit scholar Alexandre de Rhodes arrived in Trịnh-controlled Vietnam.
+He arrived at a mission that had been established at the court in Hanoi around 1615.
+The priest was a significant figure in relations between Europe and Vietnam.
 He gained thousands of converts, created a script for writing Vietnamese using a modified version of the European alphabet, and built several churches.
-However, by 1630 the new Trịnh lord, Trịnh Tráng, decided that Father de Rhodes represented a threat to Vietnamese society and forced him to leave the country.
+However, by 1630 the new Trịnh lord, Trịnh Tráng, decided that De Rhodes represented a threat to Vietnamese society and forced him to leave the country.
 From this point on, the Trịnh lords periodically tried to suppress Christianity in Vietnam, with moderate success.
 When the Nguyễn successfully used Portuguese cannon to defend their walls, the Trịnh made contact with the Dutch.
 The Dutch were willing to sell advanced cannons to the Trịnh.
 The Dutch, and later the Germans, set up trading posts in Hanoi.
 For a time, Dutch trade was profitable, but after the war with the Nguyễn ended in 1673, the demand for European weapons rapidly declined.
-By 1700, the Dutch and English trading posts had closed forever.
+By 1700, the Dutch and English trading posts had closed.
 The Trịnh were careful in their dealings with the Ming dynasty and Manchu-led Qing dynasty of China.
 Unlike the Nguyễn lords who were happy to accept large numbers of Ming refugees into their lands, the Trịnh did not.
-When the Qing conquered the Ming and therefore extended the Qing Empire's borders to Northern Vietnam, the Trịnh treated them just like they had treated the Ming Emperors, sending tribute and formal acknowledgements of Qing authority.
+When the Qing conquered the Ming and extended the Qing Empire's borders to Northern Vietnam, the Trịnh treated them as they had treated the Ming Emperors, sending tribute and formal acknowledgements.
 The Qing intervened twice during the rule of the Trịnh lords, once in 1537, and again in 1788.
 Both times, the Qing sent an army south because of a formal request for help from the Lê emperors – and both times the intervention was unsuccessful.

 Assessment

 The Trịnh Lords were, for the most part, intelligent, able, industrious, and long-lived rulers.
 The unusual dual form of government they developed over two centuries was a creative response to the internal and external obstacles to their rule.
 They lacked, however, both the power and the moral authority to resolve the contradictions inherent in their system of ruling without reigning.
-(Encyclopedia of Asian History, "The Trịnh Lords").

-It does seem the case that the Trịnh had lost nearly all popularity by the last half of the 18th century.
-While the Nguyễn lords, or at least Nguyễn Ánh, enjoyed a great deal of support – as his repeated attempts to regain power in the south show – there was no equivalent support for the Trịnh in the north after the Tây Sơn took power.
+The Trịnh had lost nearly all popularity by the last half of the 18th century.
+While the Nguyễn lords, or at least Nguyễn Ánh, enjoyed a great deal of support – as his repeated attempts to regain power in the south show – no equivalent support for the Trịnh survived in the north after the Tây Sơn took power.

-List of Trịnh lords
+Trịnh lords

 Traditionally, Trịnh Tùng is considered to be the first "lord", but the Trịnh family had held a great amount of power since Trịnh Kiểm.